visgl/react-map-gl/examples/additional-overlays/src/choropleth-overlay.md

 An array of strings to be passed to [d3.scaleLinear.range](https://github.com/d3/d3-scale#linear-scales).
 It reflects the range of output colors for all features.

-#### renderWhileDragging

-If the overlay should redraw when the user is dragging the map.
-Default `true`.

 #### globalOpacity